 Department for Communities

-1.3.6 In addition, it has the responsibility for the registration, inspection and monitoring of RHAs and for the Housing Association Guide (HAG), which sets the design standards that social housing must meet.
+1.3.6 In addition, it has the responsibility for the regulation of RHAs and for the Housing Association Guide (HAG), which sets the design standards that social housing must meet.

 Registered Housing Associations (RHA)